-Long story short, what slow down the transfer between the oscilloscope and the PC is a Microsoft algorithm that alter RWIN (TCP Receive WINdow) size in a "masonic" way, with heuristic algorithms that override network settings, and no way to really tweak the parameter.
+Long story short, what slow down the transfer between the oscilloscope and the PC is a Microsoft algorithm that alter RWIN (TCP Receive WINdow) size in a proprietary way, with heuristic algorithms that override network settings, and no way to really tweak the parameter.

 Sollution: Use Linux.